tommytoyou/dsa_practice/README.md

 ### Written Questions

-- What method would you use to look up a word in a dictionary?
+- What method would you use to look up a word in a dictionary (book, not Python)?

 - Imagine you have a closet full of shirts.
 What can you do to organize your shirts for easy retrieval?